 Please keep in mind that we are in no way medical professionals and the comments and suggestions below are not intended to replace professional medical advice.
 Always seek the help of a medical professional before undertaking any diet or lifestyle changes.

 What is Ear Seborrheic Dermatitis?

 Ear seborrheic dermatitis is an itchy, red rash that appears inside the ear canal or on the outside of the ear.
-In other words, it’s ear eczema.
-For most people, the symptoms will range from mild to moderate but in some unfortunate cases, they can become more severe.
+In other words, it’s a type of ear eczema.
+For most people, the symptoms will range from mild to moderate, but in some unfortunate cases, they can become more severe.

 ILW Recommends: Suffering from other forms of seborrheic dermatitis?
 Check out our post 4 Natural Remedies for Seborrheic Dermatitis